hoonerg/COMP61332/README.md

 ```

 ### Dependencies
-This code will download large files in the working directory.
+This code will download large files in the working directory (4.5GB) for using word2vec and pretrained model.
-The first file is googlenews-vectors-negative300.bin.gz (1.5GB) for using word2vec.
-The second file is pretrained SVM model for inference.
 ```sh
 python setup.py
 ```